duxorethey/duxorethey/README.md

 <div align="center">

-VEWN or FEI  ㅤㅤ8w7ㅤ+ㅤFREE BOUNDARIES
+VEWN or FEI u can also call me DUXOㅤㅤ8w7ㅤ+ㅤFREE BOUNDARIES

 I might have NO DNI, but it is very very specific so It doesn't count as a set DNI.
 I WOULDN'T interact with my blacklist in ANY WAY, So please DNI too LMAOLMAOㅤㅤㅤ